-We use the Kapow scheme of work to support non-specialist teachers to deliver high quality lessons which satisfy the expectations of the National Curriculum and Early Years foundation Stage.
-It also ensures that there is a context for the children's work in Design and Technology and that they learn about and use real life models and structures in a real-life context.
-The knowledge and skills taught in each year group is progressive, building on the year before and ensuring that learning is embedded.
+At Dallam Primary School we follow the Kapow scheme of work which ensures that there is a context for the children's work in Design and Technology; that they learn about and use real life models and structures in a real-life context.
+The knowledge and skills taught in each year group is progressive building on the year before and ensuring that learning is embedded.